MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Mail/New-MgUserMessage.md

   - `[Mentioned <IMicrosoftGraphEmailAddress>]`: emailAddress
   - `[ServerCreatedDateTime <DateTime?>]`: The date and time that the mention is created on the server.
 Optional.
 Not used and defaulted as null for message.

-MENTIONSPREVIEW `<IMicrosoftGraphMentionsPreview>`: mentionsPreview
+MENTIONSPREVIEW <IMicrosoftGraphMentionsPreview>: mentionsPreview
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsMentioned <Boolean?>]`: True if the signed-in user is mentioned in the parent resource instance.
 Read-only.
 Supports filter.

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the message.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the message.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String[]>]`: A collection of property values.

-REPLYTO <IMicrosoftGraphRecipient\[]>: .
+REPLYTO <IMicrosoftGraphRecipient[]>: .
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of the person or entity.
     - `[Name <String>]`: The display name of the person or entity.

-SENDER `<IMicrosoftGraphRecipient>`: recipient
+SENDER <IMicrosoftGraphRecipient>: recipient
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of the person or entity.
     - `[Name <String>]`: The display name of the person or entity.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the message.
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the message.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String>]`: A property value.

-TORECIPIENTS <IMicrosoftGraphRecipient\[]>: .
+TORECIPIENTS <IMicrosoftGraphRecipient[]>: .
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of the person or entity.
     - `[Name <String>]`: The display name of the person or entity.

-UNIQUEBODY `<IMicrosoftGraphItemBody>`: itemBody
+UNIQUEBODY <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

-## RELATED LINKS

 ## RELATED LINKS